saint1991/serialization-benchmark/README.md

 $ sbt $project/run
 ```

+## Schemas
+The schemas used in this benchmark are under [serialization](schema)

 ## Results

+**NOTE**:
+This benchmark is taken place under the specific condition:
+Under the other conditions, results may be different.

 ### Average time to encode 100,000 records in seconds.

 |Protocol Buffers (proto3) | Thrift (compact protocol) | Avro | CSV | JSON (with jsoniter-scala) | JSON (with circe) |